Micromechanics of void nucleation

 The mechanical behaviors of most metals are governed by the evolution of dislocation network structures.
 However, existing models for predicting deformation and damage in metals largely neglect the dislocation network.
 The goal of this project is to develop a new theory that captures evolution of the dislocation network in precipitation strengthened metals to provide a physics-based plasticity modeling framework.

-Funding: Army Research Office
+Funding: Army Research Office, Naval Nuclear Laboratory

 Mechanics of dislocation cell walls